The Craxford Family Magazine Red Pages

 Our first port of call was the 13th century Parish Church of Cottingham and Middleton, dedicated to St Mary Magdalene, where so many of our ancestors have been baptised, married and laid to rest.
 Although the earliest parts of the churchyard nearest to the church are overgrown, the newer sections provide areas of quiet contemplation amongst the memorials.

-St Mary Magdalene Church, Cottingham: a view across the village from Blind Lane
+St Mary Magdalene Church, Cottingham.
+Left: A view across the village from Blind Lane; Right: The churchyard

 Next door to the church on Water Lane is the cottage (still occupied by their descendents) where John and Sarah Craxford brought up their family in the late 1800s.